regstuff/notes/docs/special_relativity_classical_field_theory.md

 Though the inhomogeneous equations were originally established by experimental observation, they can also be derived directly from the principle of least action applied to the sum of the free-field and interaction Lagrangian densities.

+---
+**Aside:** Constructing a Lagrangian in field theory is not a derivation from first principles, but an act of mathematical reverse-engineering.
+The goal is to construct the simplest possible scalar function that reproduces observed physical dynamics while obeying required conservation laws.Here is the analytical breakdown of why these exact terms are chosen and what constraints govern their selection.
+The most absolute constraint is that the action $S$ must be a Lorentz scalar, ensuring the laws of physics are identical for all inertial observers.
+Therefore, the Lagrangian density $\mathcal{L}$ must be constructed entirely from contracted tensors.

+---

 ### How Lagrangians and Actions Vary for Particles & Fields

 In classical mechanics, we take the action as the integral of the Lagrangian.
 We solve for the equations of motion, which are essentially how the particle coordinates vary with time.
 Therefore the variables of interest here are the coordinates and velocities.
 These are the variables for which we would want to write down various actions, and then find the least action i.e. the set (or rather the function) of coordinates and velocities which give the least action.
 Therefore, the degrees of freedom that we allow the action to vary with while extremizing the action are literally the path itself i.e. coordinates (and velocities) between the start and end time.